cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 As [defined](https://csrc.nist.gov/glossary/term/compliance_audit) by NIST, a comprehensive review of an organization's adherence to governing documents such as whether:

 - A Certification Practice Statement satisfies the requirements of a Certificate Policy
 - An organization adheres to its Certification Practice Statement

 ## Comprehensive Pentest

 {{% comprehensive-pentest %}}.
 Learn more about [Comprehensive Pentests](/platform-deep-dive/pentests/pentest-types/).

+You may want a Comprehensive Pentest for:

+- A comprehensive [security audit](#security-audit) of your software
+- Broad subsets of your asset, such as:
+  - API with all the [endpoints](#api-endpoint) that it includes
+  - All microservices
+- A [compliance audit](#compliance-audit) based on a specific framework, such as [SOC 2](https://us.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html)
+- All categories from the [OWASP Top 10](https://owasp.org/www-project-top-ten/) list
+- M&amp;A due diligence, to identify and eliminate possible risks for all parties involved
+- A specific customer of third-party attestation request

+## Dynamic Web Page

+Many applications have web pages with dynamic content, which can be built on the server or the client.
+Contrast with [Static Web Pages](#static-web-page).

 ## Environment